ursnj/seo-master/README.md

 ## 🖥 Future plans

-- [x] Create Sitemaper CLI tool to generate sitemaps efficiently.
+- [x] Create Sitemaper CLI tool to generate and validate sitemaps efficiently.
-- [x] Create Sitemaper programmatic API's to generate sitemaps efficiently.
+- [x] Create Sitemaper programmatic API's to generate and validate sitemaps efficiently.
 - [ ] Support multiple sitemaps if website is bigger than certain limit.
 - [ ] Create a web application to automatically generate and submit sitemaps to search engines on a schedule.